Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Preliminaries

-Monte Carlo Tree Search (MCTS) is a decision-making framework designed to explore complex solution spaces by incrementally constructing a search tree.
+MCTS is a decision-making framework designed to explore complex solution spaces by incrementally constructing a search tree.
 In reasoning tasks, each node represents an intermediate thought or a partial solution state.
 The search process follows four iterative phases: (1) \textbf{Selection}, where nodes are chosen based on the Predictor Upper Confidence Bound applied to Trees (PUCT) to balance exploration and exploitation:

 where $Q(s,a)$ is the action value, $N(s,a)$ is the visit count, and $P(s,a)$ is the policy prior.
 (2) \textbf{Expansion}, where new potential thoughts are generated by the policy; (3) \textbf{Simulation}, where complete reasoning trajectories $\tau$ are sampled to reach a terminal state; and (4) \textbf{Backpropagation}, where the reward $R(\tau)$ from environment feedback is used to update the values of ancestral nodes: